vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Stores must be able to search for `orderId` for payments made in other stores.
 The cashier can then search and select `orderId` from Store A and click `refund`.
 **Technical:** Use [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys) to authenticate, add `Merchant-Serial-Number` from Store A to the request header and original `orderId` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.

 NB: With `partner keys`, do not let the cashier input `Merchant-Serial-Number` themselves.
-These must be locked and connected to the store selection to reduce risk of adding wrong store.
+These must be locked and connected to the store selection to reduce risk of adding the wrong store.

 **B:** If partner keys is not used
 In this case a centralized system need to store credentials from all sale units within the enterprise.